Running isn’t just about running.

 At the end of my jog, I usually add in a few 10-second strides to pick up my feet, accelerate my cadence and adjust my running form.

 If you prefer to do a different type of cardio to get yourself going, anything will do.
-You could bike, row, walk or use an elliptical machine to get those muscles nice and warm.
+You could hop on a stationary bike, row, walk or use an elliptical machine to get those muscles nice and warm.

-Now that our muscles are warm, let’s continue on to our activation.
+Now that our muscles are warm, let’s continue on to our pre-run stretching activation exercises.

-Dynamic activation exercises help prepare your body for the stress to come.
-A proper dynamic workout will get your body used to the range of motion you need while running.
+Dynamic activation exercises help prepare your body for the stressors of your workouts.
+A proper dynamic workout is good for getting your body warmed up for the range of motion you will need while running.

-Here’s a quick sequence that I do before each of my training sessions.
+Here’s a quick sequence I do before each training session.
+I perform each exercise for 30 seconds.

 Butt kicks activate your hamstrings, glutes, and quads while bringing your heart rate up simultaneously.